ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 ## Use pre-made training data

 We have already prepared 3 data files; one for each difficulty level.
-Let's plug them in:
+If you haven't generated your own, let's plug these ones in:

-1. In the Project tab (normally at the bottom left), if not open already, open the _Level_DevSummit2022_ scene by double-clicking it:
+1. In the Project tab (normally at the bottom left), if not open already, re-open the _Level_DevSummit2022_ scene by double-clicking it:

     `Assets->#DevSummit2022->Scenes->Level_DevSummit2022`